 Pause here for a me-moment on the landing’s double sofa and balcony that overlooks the drawing room.
-Then it’s on to bedroom four, offering a double bunk plus trundle with TV.
+Then it’s on to bedroom four, offering a zip and link, which can be made up as a superking or twins, plus a single bed with TV.
 An en-suite bathroom provides a walk-in shower.

 There’s a super kingsize in en-suite bedroom five, TV, and an L-shaped sofa bed suitable for kids.
 And bedroom six comes with kingsize bed, TV and en-suite bathroom with walk-in shower.
 Double-aspect windows capture the best of the countryside.